Deployment

 Docker Deployment

-Docker deployment provides the fastest way to get started with Archestra Platform, ideal for development and testing purposes.
+Docker deployment provides the fastest way to get started with Archestra Platform, ideal for tinkering and testing purposes.

 Docker Prerequisites